tcvdijk/wupstream/README.md

 # Running Tests

-The `test` directory contains a Python 3 script to test the input/output behaviour of Wüpstream.
+The `test` directory contains a Python 3 script to test the input/output behaviour of WÃ¼pstream.
 Its output is colour-coded if the `termcolor` package is available.
 (Windows may also require `colorama`.)

-Run it as follows, where `<program>` is an *absolute* path to the Wüpstream (or other) executable.
+Run it as follows, where `<program>` is an *absolute* path to the WÃ¼pstream (or other) executable.
 Relative paths may work depending on your system, but Python may claim the file is not found.

 * Go to the `tests` directory.